sufiyan-syed0921/market-validation-fsy/survey/README.md

 ### RQ1: General Yoke Pitch Smoothness

-To supplement the **product review analysis/LINK**, we fielded a survey to over 300 flight simulation enthusiasts and owners of competitor yokes.
+To supplement the **product review analysis/LINK**, a survey was feilded to over 300 flight simulation enthusiasts and owners of competitor yokes.
 To address RQ1, respondents were asked (Q9):

 >Do you find the smoothness and feel of the pitch axis an issue in your current yoke? (select all that apply)